|

 woodwork which is so often

-A primitive somewhat vaguely classed as Fle-mish, shows the Pentecost,
+A primitive somewhat vaguely classed as Flemish, shows the Pentecost,

-Jewry - perhaps even on that of the Synagogue, whose proportions it
+on that of the Synagogue, whose proportions it seems to retain – was

-seems to retain - was erected at the end of the sixteenth century by
+erected at the end of the sixteenth century by Diogo Marques, who drew

-Diogo Marques, who drew bis inspiration from the Church of Jesus in Rome.
+his inspiration from the Church of Jesus in Rome.

 Uncommonly rich in its carved woodwork, in the choir stalls and their

-University (see p/ate 21), show the tine of evolution of the baroque
+opposite the University (see plate 21), show the line of

-coco.
-The first was built between 1619 and 1628.
-The second, florid to
+1619 and 1628.
+The second, florid to excess, dates from 1756.

-"The church and tower DOS CrER/aos, i. e. of
+The church and tower DOS CLERIGOS, i. e. of

-the Clerks (see p/ate 22), were begun, one in 1732, and the other in
+the Clerks (see plate 22), were begun, one in 1732, and the

-1748, the whole being complete in 1763.
-The tower, designed by the
+other in 1748, the whole being complete in 1763.
+The tower, designed by

-and silhouette.
+proportions and silhouette.

-23), dating from 1750, is a replacement of a temple, under the same
+(see plate 23), dating from 1750, is a replacement of a temple,

-invocation, built in the sixteenth century.
+under the same invocation, built in the sixteenth century.

 The only survivals from the original church are some remarkable